 Before I jump on to tell you about what is Big Data Analytics, let me tell you guys about why it is needed.
 Let me also reveal to you guys that we create about 2.5 quintillion bytes of data every day!
 So now that we have accumulated Big Data, neither can we ignore it nor can we let it stay idle and make it go to waste.

 Various organizations and sectors all across the globe started adopting Data Analysis in order to gain numerous benefits.
 Analyze Big Data gives insights which many companies are turning into actions and making huge profits as well as discoveries.
 I am going to list down four such reasons along with interesting examples.
-Learn more about Big Data from the Hadoop Course Online.
+Learn more about Big Data from this Big Data Course.

 The first reason is,